Study shows AstraZeneca vaccine works well as third booster - FT

 It is not known when Oxford and AstraZeneca plan to publish study data, the paper added.

-The European Union signed a new contract this month for 1.8 billion doses of the Pfizer-BioNTech (PFE.N), (22UAy.DE) vaccine to cover booster doses. read more
+The European Union signed a new contract this month for 1.8 billion doses of the Pfizer-BioNTech vaccine to cover booster doses.

 Our Standards: The Thomson Reuters Trust Principles.